gracenote/django-health-monitor/docs/usage.rst

 To explain this concept, let's say that an overall `BodyHealth` depends on a "heart" test result and a "sleep" test result, each of which have four normalized test scores - 1 for good, 2 for mildly bad, 3 for moderately bad, and 4 for extremely bad.
 For a particular person, a "heart" score of 3 and a "sleep" score of 2 would result in a state of `{'heart': 3, 'sleep': 2}` and a severity of 3.
 If later the "sleep" score changed to 1, the state will change to `{'heart': 3, 'sleep': 1}` and remain a severity of 3 since severity is calculated as the max score within state.
 If later the "heart" score changed to 1, the resultant state would be `{'heart': 1, 'sleep': 1}` and the severity would drop to 1 indicating an overall "good" health.

-Defining a child class of `Health` is as simple as the following where `uid` is set as a model attribute with a unique constraint.
-An `IntegerField` is recommended.
+Defining a derived `Health` model called `BodyHealth` is as simple as the following.

     models.py::